We will continue to draw two tickets per week for $200 each from now through Thanksgiving.

 Memorial or Honorarium and $10 per cover.
 Send it in, drop it in the collection basket, or bring it to the office.

-As of April 25, 786 new covers have been put in service - 14 are still available.
+As of May 9, all 800 new covers have been put in service.

 The School of the Immaculate Conception participates in Touring Tuesdays, offering tours every Tuesday from